Victoria Savalei, Ph.D

 Cathy (Xijuan) Zhang

-Bill is a new MA candidate in quantitative psychology, working with Dr. Victoria Savalei.
+Bill is a PhD student in quantitative psychology, working with Dr. Victoria Savalei.
 His primary research interest is structural equation modelling.
 He has a background in empirical research in cognitive science, and worked as a data programmer and analyst for a media firm.
 In his spare time, he writes and sings songs on a 12 string acoustic guitar.

 Website: View personal websiteContact: email@example.com